perillamint/wireless-regdb-hx/README.md

+# WARNING!

+DO NOT USE THIS UNLESS YOU KNOW WHAT YOU ARE DOING

+It will add new HX region which does not define any limitaions.

+USE IT FOR TESTING PURPOSE ONLY!

+## Disclaimer
+Using a wifi device outside the ranges your local law defines could get your into trouble.

+# Description

 This repository contains the plain text version of the regulatory database file I maintain for use with Central Regulatory Database Agent daemon.
 Also included is the compiled binary version of this